Fuzzy Overlay (Spatial Analyst)

 • Use Sum when the combined evidence is more important than any single evidence.

-• The Gamma type is typically used to combine more basic data.
-When gamma is 1, the result is the same as fuzzy sum.
-When it is 0, the result is the same as fuzzy Product.
-Values between 0 and 1 allow you to combine evidence to produce results between the two extremes established by fuzzy And or fuzzy Or.
+• Use Gamma to combine more basic data.
+When gamma is 1, the result is the same as Sum.
+When it is 0, the result is the same as Product.
+Values between 0 and 1 allow you to combine evidence to produce results between the two extremes established by And or Or.

 • See Analysis environments and Spatial Analyst for additional details on the geoprocessing environments that apply to this tool.